 Peggy Bach Collection

-This manuscript collection constitutes an addition to MS.2047: Peggy Bach Collection, 1919-1996.
+This collection documents the work of Peggy Bach (and is an addition to MS.2047: Peggy Bach Collection.)
 Box 1 houses Bach's professional and personal correspondence, arranged alphabetically.
-Box 2 contains materials documenting Bach's scholarly writing and the grants and fellowships that she applied for.
-Box 3 shows with Bach's efforts to gather Evelyn Scott-related material from other institutions.
+Box 2 contains materials documenting Bach's scholarly writing and the grants and fellowships for which she applied.
+Box 3 shows Bach's efforts to gather Evelyn Scott-related material from other institutions.

 Dates